Please note rules can and do change on a regular basis. If you are unsure about anything on this page please call us for more information

-In line with government law, Crownhill Crematorium permit 30 mourners in the Oak Chapel, and 16 in the Willow Chapel due to its smaller size.
+Crownhill Crematorium permit 50 mourners in the Oak Chapel, and 16 in the Willow Chapel due to its smaller size.
 Webcasting is an option for many crematoria, so people can follow the service online if they cannot attend.
 For burials, 30 are able to attend, whilst 10 people are able able to stand by the immediate graveside while the burial takes place to enable social distancing.

 Are services different due to social distancing?

 Unfortunately there has been changes to services due to social distancing and rules regarding COVID-19.
-At Crownhill Crematorium, seats may now be placed together for households and bubbles, but must be separate from the chairs of those that are not in your household.
+At Crownhill Crematorium, families must sit within their household to ensure social distancing.
+Masks must be worn within the chapels.

 We are still dressing deceased for viewings as normal should you wish to come and spend time with your loved one, providing COVID-19 did not contribute to their death, and you do not think you have, or have symptoms of COVID-19.
 Anyone visiting the building must wear a face covering as per government guidelines, and only a small number of people can enter the building at any one time.